Do Swim Diapers Hold Urine? Swim diaper hack included...

 I didn’t know that swim diapers didn’t hold urine.
 I also didn’t know what the difference was between a regular diaper and a swim diaper.

 Side note: Don’t use a regular disposable diaper in a pool.
 There’s a good chance that it will burst open.
-Also, if you squeeze out the excess liquid after you remove it from your child, then a GUARANTEED explosion is the result.
-I’ve seen it happen.
+Also, if you squeeze out the excess liquid after you remove it from your child, then a GUARANTEED explostion is the result.
+I’ve see it happen.

 A mother of one of my students outfitted her daughter with a regular disposable diaper for her swim lesson one day.
 I was unaware of this fact until a few minutes into the lesson.
 After her mother removed the diaper from her daughter, she squeezed out the excess liquid.
 It immediately burst open and out came a heap of gelatinous material (the stuff that absorbs the urine).